 Why Is Stress in the Workplace Driving Professionals to Drugs and Alcohol?

+It’s common for individuals to use drugs for stress management.
 Certain professionals are more likely to develop addictions due to stress in the workplace.
 View this infographic of most stressful jobs and learn about coping alternatives.

 After all, the bigger the paycheck, the visibility of the role, and the stakes on the line, the greater the pressure to perform.
 Professionals such as corporate executives, business owners, doctors, airline pilots, lawyers and investment bankers put in long hours and make decisions that affect many people’s lives.
 They are often exposed to drugs and alcohol in their workplace culture, and the stress felt by everyone in their profession reinforces the peer pressure to take the edge off with substances.